Best Practices for Working From Home

 Thanks to the coronavirus pandemic, millions of Americans are working from home for the first time.
-While daily Zoom calls help colleagues work together in times when face to face work isn’t possible, there’s more to successful remote work than video conferencing calls.
+While daily Zoom calls help colleagues work together in times when face to face work isn’t possible, there’s more to successful work from home than video conferencing calls such as online whiteboards.
 These best practices for remote work will help you be productive, stay focused, and deliver on the quality of work your colleagues have come to expect.

 1. Treat it Like a Job

 You don’t have to commute, so you get to sleep in a bit…but remote work is still a job.
 Show up at your workstation dressed presentably–jeans and a sweater may be fine, but you should not be in pajamas.
 Dress as though everyone will be seeing your outfit from the waist up to always look presentable on videoconferencing calls.
 Looking overly casual (such as by wearing a t-shirt or sweatshirt) sends the message that you’re slacking, not working.

 To comfortably work from home for an 8-hour shift, you’ll want something more supportive than a bed or sofa.
 Experts recommend that you create a separate workstation rather than work from anywhere in the home.
 This prevents you from accidentally losing something when shifting from the table to the sofa and protects the boundaries between work and your personal life.